miniptr/gta-7-in-python-real/README.md

 - At least 48 petabytes of RAM
 - Blind optimism

 ⚠️ Disclaimer: Do not get confused by this file being a C extension; C extensions support both Python and C code!
-Please do not expect a $2 billion game to run from a 43-line C file that just prints `Wasted` and exits with code 1.
+Please do not expect a $2 billion game to run from a script that defines `Map = Big`, threatens you with `bombombombobmbom` if you hack, and makes you wait 10 years for assets to load.